List of 1 items.

 Mrs. Angela Bentzley - IB Coordinator

-Angela Bentzley has been teaching English at Spalding for nineteen years.
+Angela Bentzley has been teaching English at Spalding for twenty years.
 She has experience teaching all levels of English including Honors World Literature, Honors Sophomore English, IB Junior English Literature, IB Senior English Literature, and Major British Writers.
-Currently, she serves as the coordinator of the International Baccalaureate (IB) Diploma Programme and nearly 100% of all students who have taken IB English Literature for the last 10 years have passed the exams.
+Currently, she serves as the coordinator of the International Baccalaureate (IB) Diploma Programme and nearly 100% of all students who have taken IB English Literature have passed the exams.
 Mrs. Bentzley holds a BA from Loyola University Chicago and a Master’s degree from Notre Dame of Maryland University.
 With skill-building as her specialty, Mrs. Bentzley will help students identify their strengths and opportunities for growth on the SATs and ACTs.

 Details:

-• The course is open to Spalding or non-Spalding students in their sophomore and junior years.
+• The course is open to Spalding or non-Spalding students.
+The course is recommended for students who are currently in or have completed Algebra II.
 The sessions will be held on the campus of Archbishop Spalding High School in Severn, MD.

 • Due to our small size, we offer one of the best student-to-teacher ratios of any preparation session in the area.
 The small class size ensures individualized attention and instruction at all times.